ICOS-Carbon-Portal/jupyter/pytools/docs/docs/install.md

 - `activate icos`
 - `pip install icoscp`

-## manual
+## Manaual installation

-If you don't want to change your python environment and would like to test the library, you may download the package from Github, or create a fork of the master branch to a folder of your choice.
-Then you could start your python script by inserting the path to this folder with:
+If you would like to install the latest version (branch from Github), you can download / fork the repo and install the library with:

-	import sys
-	sys.path.insert(0,'C:\\Users\\username\\path\\to\\library\\icoscp') # windows style
-	sys.path.insert(0,'/home/user/path/to/icoscp') # *nix style

-	from icoscp.cpb. import Dobj
+- `pip install .`
+<br>or<br>
+- `python setup.py install`

 ## dependencies